Penny Marshall: Personal life

 While at the University of New Mexico for two and a half years, Marshall met Michael Henry, a football player, got pregnant at 19, and left school at age twenty to marry him in 1963.
 They had one daughter named Tracy in 1964 (Tracy Reiner).
 The marriage lasted three years.

 On April 10, 1971, Marshall married actor and director Rob Reiner, who later adopted Tracy.
 Her marriage to Reiner ended in 1981.
-The couple had five grandchildren.

 Following her divorce from Reiner, Marshall dated actor Larry Breeding, who had made guest appearances on Laverne & Shirley.
 Breeding was killed in a car accident in 1982.

 Marshall had a brief relationship with singer Art Garfunkel in the mid-1980s, and he credits her with helping him through his depression.

 After mostly retiring from directing, Marshall's closest friends included Beverly D'Angelo, Cynthia Hargrave, Chico Brown, and Mercedes Ganon.

-In 2010, it was reported that Marshall had been diagnosed with lung cancer that had metastasized to her brain, but two years later she was "fine now".
+In 2010, it was reported that Marshall, a very heavy smoker, had been diagnosed with lung cancer that had metastasized to her brain, but two years later she was "fine now".
 Following her recovery she published a memoir, My Mother Was Nuts.

 Death

-Marshall died in Los Angeles on December 17, 2018, at age 75.
+Marshall died at her home in Los Angeles on December 17, 2018, at age 75.
 According to her death certificate, her death was attributed to cardiopulmonary failure, cardiac arrest and type 1 diabetes.

 Marshall was cremated and her ashes are interred at Forest Lawn Memorial Park in Hollywood Hills, Los Angeles.
 An "L", similar to those that her Laverne character wore, is emblazoned at the bottom of her headstone.